Transgender Archives at the University of Victoria: Collection

-The Transgender Archives at the University of Victoria contains archival material from both large and small trans organizations and focuses on the contributions of activists and researchers working for the betterment of trans, non-binary, and Two-Spirit people.
+The Transgender Archives at the University of Victoria contains archival material from both large and small trans organizations and focuses on the contributions of activists and researchers working for the betterment of trans people.

-While the archive currently emphasizes collections from North America and Europe, the materials go back over 120 years, and are in 15 languages from 23 countries on six continents; if the materials were all lined up along one long shelf, the collection would stretch the length of one-and-a-half football fields.
+While the archive currently emphasizes collections from North America and Europe, the materials go back over 120 years, and are in 15 languages from 23 countries on six continents.
+If the materials were lined up on one long shelf, the collection would stretch the length of one-and-a-half football fields.

-Holdings include: approximately 2,000 books, including many rare and first editions; large collection of informational pamphlets and booklets produced by advocacy organizations for educational purposes; historical and organizational records for several significant trans activist groups including personal papers from some leaders; international newsletters from trans communities; multimedia collection representing and recording trans experience; and a large collection of ephemera.
+Holdings include: approximately 2,000 books, including many rare and first editions; large collection of informational pamphlets and booklets produced by advocacy organizations for educational purposes; historical and organizational records for several significant trans activist groups including personal papers from some leaders; international newsletters from trans communities; multimedia collection representing and recording trans experiences; and a large collection of ephemera.

 At approximately 162 m of books, periodicals, and archival materials, the collection is the "largest trans-focused archival collection in the world".

-Approximately 25 per cent of the collection is cataloged, with 60 per cent of the collection reflecting male-to-female experiences.
+Approximately twenty-five percent of the collection is cataloged, with sixty percent of the collection reflecting male-to-female experiences.

-While the archives is accessible to the public, free of charge, key documents are slowly being made available online (see external links).
+While the archives are accessible to the public free of charge, key documents are slowly being made available online (see external links).